Legacy-Edition-Minigames/LEMClientHelper/README.md

 Preloading will automatically continue in the background if you would like to close the config menu and play.

-The limit for how many packs can be cached is expanded to support the large amount of resource packs LEM utilizes(10 -> 30).
+The limit for how many packs can be cached is expanded to support the large amount of resource packs LEM utilizes(20 -> 30).

 ### Options

-- Allow Simultaneous Downloads: Multiple packs will be downloaded at the same time during the preloading process if enabled.

 - Completed Notification: A notification will be displayed in-game once a pack has been preloaded.